guettli/programming-guidelines/README.md

 Start with painting.
 A [Mockup](https://en.wikipedia.org/wiki/Mockup#Software_engineering) helps.

-If you improve an existing application, then take a screenshot and then paint in it with expressive colors.
+If you improve an existing application, then take a screenshot and then paint it with expressive colors.
 I like #ff00ff.

-If you doing something from scratch, then create some slides paint it roughly, add numbers to buttons and add a little text what should happen if someone pushes the button.
+If you doing something from scratch, then create some slides paint it roughly, add numbers to buttons and add a little text on what should happen if someone pushes the button.
 Again, use expressive colors, so that it easy to see what is ideation and what is existing GUI.

-You don't need expencive tools like Figma or InVision for this.
-Especially if I create something new, I like to do it on paper with pencil and crayons.
+You don't need expensive tools like Figma or InVision for this.
+Especially if I create something new, I like to do it on paper with a pencil and crayons.

-Of course above hints make no sense if you write a device driver which has no graphical user interface.
+Of course, the above hints make no sense if you write a device driver that has no graphical user interface.

 ### Faceted search